• Proposed

 Habitat and Ecology

+Phaeocollybia californica is ectomycorrhizal with conifers; especially Douglas-fir (Pseudotsuga menziesii), Grand Fir (Abies grandis) and Western Hemlock (Tsuga heterophylla), and possibly Tanoak (Notholithocarpus densiflorus).
 This species may be restricted to mature and old growth forests.
-Fruiting in small to large clusters in soil, typically in areas with thick duff.
-Fruiting in fall.
+Fruiting occurs in small to large clusters in soil, typically in areas with thick duff in the fall.

 Threats

 Phaeocollybia californica is an ectomycorrhizal fungus species dependent on living host trees for viability.
-The major threat to this species and its co-occurring co-generic brethren is habitat destruction, via the logging of old-growth forests to which it appears confined too.
+The major threat to this species and its co-occurring co-generic brethren is habitat destruction, via the logging of old-growth forests to which it appears confined to.
 The extent of old growth forest in the Pacific Northwest of North America has declined 90% in the last century (Society of American Foresters 1984, Haynes 1986).
+Fire is also a big threat to this species’ population.
+A stand replacing fire could severely degrade and/or diminish its current range.

 Conservation Actions